Benjamin Akande: Career

-In 1995, Akande was appointed Chief Academic Officer and Chair, Division of Business Administration, at Wayland Baptist University.
+In 1995, Akande was appointed Chief Academic Officer and chair, Division of Business Administration, at Wayland Baptist University.
 He also served as Special Assistant to the President.

 In 2000, Akande was appointed as professor of economics and dean of the George Herbert Walker School of Business & Technology at Webster University, and Webster University's Chief of the Office of Corporate Partnerships where he was instrumental in developing and nurturing many corporate and donor partnerships.

 From 2015 to 2017, he served as the first black president of Westminster College.

-In April 2018 he became Assistant Vice Chancellor of International Programs-Africa, Director of the Africa Initiative, and Associate Director of the Global Health Center at Washington University in St. Louis.
+In April 2018 he became Assistant Vice Chancellor of International Programs-Africa, Director of the Africa Initiative, and associate director of the Global Health Center at Washington University in St. Louis.
 Dr. Akande also chaired Washington University's International Travel Oversight Committee (ITOC).

 From April 2020 to May 2021, Dr. Akande served as the 9th President of Champlain College in Burlington, Vermont.

-In May 2021, he was named Senior Vice President, Director Human Resources, Head of Diversity and Inclusion, Stifel Financial in St. Louis, Missouri.
+He joined Stifel Financial in St. Louis, Missouri in May 2021, and currently serves as Senior Vice President Chief Corporate Responsibility Officer (CCRO).

 Akande has been a consultant to several multinational companies focusing on areas of corporate strategy and responsibility, leadership development and market positioning.
 He is also a well known commentator on economic and policy issues.
 He has appeared in NPR Marketplace Public Radio, Anderson Cooper 360 and CBS Evening News.
 He has been a consultant to the World Bank and the United Nations Development Program (UNDP).